You are currently viewing 66 Fun Ways To Exercise

 Strongman Training

 Strongman training has seen a steady increase in popularity over the recent years.
-Most likely because equipment like atlas stones, yokes, logs and other heavy objects have become more accessible to everyone.
+Most likely because equipment like atlas stones, yokes, logs, and other heavy objects have become more accessible to everyone.

 I can say from personal experience that strongman training is an incredibly fun way to exercise.
 It adds so much variety to your usual gym exercises and challenges you in ways you haven’t been challenged before.